apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/single_node.md

 ```
 $ kubectl apply -f cluster.yaml
-cluster.dbaas.infracreate.com/wesql created
+cluster.dbaas.kubeblocks.io/wesql created
 ```

+### Result

-Wait a few seconds and when the cluster phase changes to  `Running`, which means the cluster is created successfully.
+Wait a few seconds and when the cluster phase changes to  `Running`, the cluster is created successfully.

 ```
 $ kubectl get cluster